The Laugavegur Hiking Trail in Iceland

 Waterproof jacket.
 Though you’ll be hiking the trail in the summer, you will still need a light, waterproof jacket to shelter you from the rain.

 Sturdy hiking boots.
 You will be hiking over long distances, making comfortable hiking boots an essential item.
 It is best if they are waterproof or GORE-TEX.

-Layers, outsmart fickle Iceland weather by packing layers that you can easily pull off.
+Layers.
+Outsmart fickle Iceland weather by packing layers that you can easily take off.